• Personalized care

 • Sunscreen;

-• Lunch box containing a lunch (except if hot meal service was paid for), one or two snack (s) and a water bottle.
+• Lunch box containing a lunch (except for children registered for the Thursday festive lunches), one or two snack (s) and a water bottle.

 All personal belongings must be identified to the child’s name.
 Edphy International is not responsible for lost or stolen items.